GI Distress and Autism: Q&A with Pediatric Gastroenterologist Tim Buie

-In response to this week’s high-profile report linking gastrointestinal distress and behavioral issues in autism, we invited the highly respected pediatric gastroenterologist Timothy Buie to answer parent questions.
+In response to a high-profile report linking gastrointestinal distress and behavioral issues in autism, we invited the highly respected pediatric gastroenterologist Timothy Buie to answer parent questions.
 Dr. Buie specializes in autism care and research at Massachusetts General Hospital’s Lurie Center for Autism, a member of the Autism Speaks Autism Treatment Network.

 Autism Speaks: On behalf of our families, Dr. Buie, thanks so much for joining us.
 For openers, do you think it’s still common for our parents to have their GI concerns dismissed by pediatricians and other community doctors?